mwangiiharun/iris/README.md

-# ⚡ Hermes — The Messenger of Speed
+# ⚡ Iris — The Messenger of Speed

 A beautiful, feature-rich terminal speed test tool with real-time visualization, gradients, and sparklines.